Human Rights Tribunal of Ontario

-The Human Rights Tribunal of Ontario (Tribunal des droits de la personne de l’Ontario) is an administrative tribunal in Ontario, Canada that hears and determines applications brought under the Ontario Human Rights Code, the provincial statute that sets out human or civil rights in Ontario prohibiting discrimination on the basis of a number of grounds (such as race, sex or disability) in certain social areas (such as services, housing or employment).
+The Human Rights Tribunal of Ontario (Tribunal des droits de la personne de l’Ontario) is an administrative tribunal in the Canadian province of Ontario that hears and determines applications brought under the Ontario Human Rights Code, the provincial statute that sets out human rights in Ontario.

 It is one of the 13 adjudicative tribunals overseen by the Ministry of the Attorney General that make up Tribunals Ontario.
 Any person who believes they have been discriminated against under the Human Rights Code may bring an application to the Tribunal.

 History

 The Ontario Human Rights Code was the first law of its kind in Canada.
 It took effect on June 15, 1962, bringing together various laws dealing with different kinds of discrimination, and adding some new protections.

 The Ontario Human Rights Code of 1962 replaced the province's existing anti-discrimination legislation, including: